- Mental Health»

 Recommended Treatment for Panic Attacks with or without Agoraphobia

 Cognitive behavioral therapy is the typical treatment method for panic attacks and agoraphobia.
 The number of visits that take place in the treatment of panic attacks and agoraphobia is 10 to 20 visits with a licensed, trained, mental health specialist.
 The client should visit the therapist for a one-on-one treatment session at least once a week on up to 10 to 20 weeks.
+This can be very expensive, though, and not everyone can afford this cost.
+Therefore, many people who have panic disorder and agoraphobia do not get help.
+Their lives become smaller and smaller.

 “The following are benefits of cognitive behavioral therapy: